Flow into Fall

 Now you may be wondering what products are safe to use.
 Well, following the organic/OMRI label helps guide an individual to the least-toxic products: Products Compatible with Organic Landscape Management.
 This List of organic products applies two established lists of materials and products: (i) the National List of Allowed and Prohibited Substances of the Organic Foods Production Act (OFPA), and (ii) the U.S. Environmental Protection Agency’s list of exempt pesticides, Section 25(b) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).

-- For most small-scale gardeners, pest problems can be contained with simple removal (scout the insects and remove them).
-If you decide to use a product to eliminate pests, do not be fooled by products labeled as “safe” insecticides.
+- For most small-scale gardeners, pest problems can be contained with removal (scout the insects and remove).
+If you decide to use a product to eliminate pests, don't be fooled by products labeled as “safe” insecticides.

 - In general, unless you can find these products on the Organic Materials Review Institute’s (OMRI) list of approved substances (often, products approved will say “OMRI approved” on their labels), they do not meet the organic standards.
 Sometimes it is because they contain non-organic inert ingredients that may be toxic.